rciddagoni/TECO-code-coverage/README.md

  ![alt tag](http://msporna.github.io/public/teco_diagram.png)

 # HOW TO USE IT

+### BEFORE YOU START - ONE TIME ONLY:

  1. Install the requirements by running pip install -r requirements.txt
  2. Create a new database by running 'create_database.py' script located in /dashboard folder

- 3. Next steps depend from type of your web application.
-TECO supports web projets written in pure javascript or in typescript (like angular2 apps).
-Setting it up differs slightly for both.
+Next steps depend from type of your web application.
+TECO supports web projets written in pure javascript and in typescript (like angular2 apps).
+Setting one differs sligthly from another.

 ### JAVASCRIPT PROJECT